ebi-ait/hca-ebi-wrangler-central/.github/ISSUE_TEMPLATE/published_project_tracker.md

 - [ ] Submit dataset to Production
 - [ ] Complete the Export SOP
 - [ ] Convert project data to SCEA format following the SCEA conversion SOP if appropriate
+- [ ] Are the analysis files suitable for CellxGene?
+If something is missing get in touch witht the authors to request it